andrius-learns-things/tech-profile-and-notes/README.md

 # Andrius B. technical profile

-I am Andrius - software developer based in Vilnius, Lithuania, working in softare development since 2005.
+I am Andrius - software developer based in Vilnius, Lithuania, working in software development since 2005.

 This repo is my technical profile - things I have learned and things I still need to learn.
 It also contains my technical notes in various form: bookmarks, cheetsheets, proof of concepts, etc.

 Knowledge levels notation, used in this page:

 - `***` I know it well, no additional studying would be needed (studied in detail / used in real projects recently)
-- `**_` Some studying/refreshing would be needed (studied it / used in real projects a while ago / have proof-of-concept)
+- `**_` Some studying/refreshing would be needed (studied it / used in real projects a while ago / have some proof-of-concepts, etc)
 - `*__` Studying would be needed (I know "why" and "when" it should be used, but not much about "how")

 ## Summary